N1cky94/userman/docs/code-guidelines/AD002-Main-Architecture.md

 This will create a simple tree:
 - **verenig** - Main monolith folder
    - **api** - The API layer.
 This should house the controllers and output DTOs
-   - **front** - The front end layer.
+   - **views** - The front end layer.
 This should house the front end code
    - **core** - The core layer.
 This should house the business logic and the domain
-      - **services** - For every component there will be a seperation as if they are microservices
+      - **services** - For every component there will be a separation as if they are microservices
+   - **security** - The security layer.
+This should house the security logic and the security domain

 ## Core